dimasbaguspm/dotfiles/readme.md

 ## Automatic Shell Activation

-Rely on [direnv](https://direnv.net/) [devenv](https://devenv.sh/) to have the dependencies reloaded automatically once you're in the project workspace
+Rely on [direnv](https://direnv.net/) and [devenv](https://devenv.sh/) to have the services dependencies that needed to be installed automatically when entering the project directory

 1. Navigate to the project directory
 2. Create `.envrc` in your project directory and fill it with command `echo 'eval "$(devenv direnvrc)"\n\nuse devenv' > .envrc && direnv allow`